ScoopInstaller/.github/.github/CONTRIBUTING.md

 8. Wait for code review and address any issues raised as soon as you can.

 **A note on collaboration:** We encourage people to collaborate as much as possible.
 We especially appreciate contributors reviewing each others pull requests, as long as you are [kind and constructive](https://medium.com/@otarutunde/comments-during-code-reviews-2cb7791e1ac7) when you do so.

-## Proposing a new issue

-If you want to work on something that there is no GitHub issue for, follow these steps:

-1. Create a new GitHub issue associated with the relevant repository and propose your change there.
-Be sure to include implementation details and the rationale for the proposed change.
-    * We are very reluctant to accept random pull requests without a related issue created first.
-2. Wait for a project maintainer to evaluate your issue and decide whether it's something that we will accept a pull request for.
-3. Once the project maintainer has approved the issue, you may start work on code as described in the **Contribution process** section above.

-When in doubt, ask a question in the Discussions tab of the relevant repository.